spraakbanken/mink-backend/docs/developers-guide.md

 The resource registry keeps track of all resources managed by Mink.
 It acts as a dictionary, mapping each resource ID to its corresponding [info object](#info-object).

-At application startup, all info objects are loaded from their JSON files and cached for fast access.
+At application startup, all info objects are loaded from their JSON files in the instance directory and cached for fast access.
 The job queue is also read from the instance directory and cached.
 This approach enables Mink to efficiently manage resources and queue positions.

 A resource remains in the registry from creation until it is deleted.